SoFi Alternatives

 What is a good robo-advisor alternative to SoFi?

 If you want SoFi's automated investing but more depth, Wealthfront and Betterment are dedicated robo-advisors that manage a diversified ETF portfolio for you, typically for a low annual fee around 0.25% of assets, and Fidelity Go is free or low-fee on smaller balances.
-All three delegate the portfolio to a manager the way SoFi's robo does.
+All three delegate the portfolio to a manager the way SoFi's robo does, where a tool like Walnut instead leaves the portfolio in your own broker and only acts when you approve.
 Verify current fees and minimums on each provider's site.

 SoFi vs Walnut?